oscarotero/toxojs/README.md

 Minimalist JavaScript Runtime.

 This project is an experimental JavaScript runtime built as a learning exercise in Rust.
-Most of the code is based on [Deno](https://github.com/denoland/).
-Huge thanks to the Deno team for their amazing open source work!
+Most of the code is based on [Deno](https://github.com/denoland/), so all credits belong to them.

 ## How to use it?